wocss/wocss/packages/tools.resets/README.md

-# Resets
+# RESETS

 > Tool

-The `wocss-tools-resets` module contains `mixins` that allows reset all the things.
+The `wocss-tools-resets` module contains `mixins` that allows reset styles.

 Install using npm: